HELVE/HELVEOS/README.md

 It contains *shells* that act as system functionalities.

 # SHELLS [BASE OZONE LAYER]
 Layers of "ozone software".
 Develop the term ozone software.
+Or relate it to the "handle of a weapon" metaphore.

 # BRIEF/SHELL - Helve OS Voice Bot Assistant System [SUBOZONE LAYER]